OfficeDev/O365-iOS-Snippets/README.md

 * Learn how to use the Azure Active Directory Authentication Library (ADAL) for Objective-C.

+**Note: If possible, please use this sample with a "non-work" or test account in Office 365.
+With the current version of the project, it does not clean up the created objects in your mailbox, calendar, or contacts.
+At this time you will have to remove these sample mails, contacts, and calendar events manually.**

 ## Set up your environment

 To run the Office 365 code snippets for iOS you need the following: